 - Proposal Type reflects the Proposal Type field on the proposal.
-This sticks to the sales order when it is converted, although it is not editable on the sales order.
+This sticks to the sales order when converted, although it is not editable on the sales order.

 - Item is the *Iten Name*from the item master.

-- Request Memo is entered by the salesperson or project manager when they requested the part on the Product Manager of the sales order.
+- Request Memo is entered by the salesperson or project manager when they requested the part from the Product Manager of the sales order.

-- Funds Available/Needed refers to the money that has been received via RFP invoices as compared to what has been delivered.
-This is helpful to see if you’ve been paid for the items ordered or not.
+- Funds Available/Needed refers to the money received via RFP invoices compared to what has been delivered.
+This field is helpful to see if you’ve been paid for the items ordered or not.

 - Go To Sales Order button is your shortcut to the Sales Order.

-If the part was requested from a Project, Work Order, or Invoice, your available fields are a bit different.
+If someone requested the part from a Project, Work Order, or Invoice, your available fields are slightly different.

-- Required By is the date that the item is needed by.
-This was set by the project manager on the project or the technician on a work order.
+- Required By is the date that the item is needed.
+The project manager sets this on the project or the technician on a work order.

 - Client Name is the name of the person or company buying the item.

 - Location is the name of the room or location where the product is installed.